-In this respect, I’m pleased to report that the OECD-G20 Base Erosion and Profit Shifting (BEPS) project is moving ahead at full speed.
+In this respect, I’m pleased to report that the OECD-G20 International taxation (BEPS) project is moving ahead at full speed.
 The final outcomes of the project will be presented to the G20 Finance Ministers in Lima next week.
 Together with the other two pillars of our international tax agenda, Automatic Exchange of Tax Information and Tax, we are in the middle of an unprecedented transformation that will lead to a fairer and more effective international tax system.

 Let me stress that implementation must be global and inclusive: achieving a level playing field is key and tax loopholes should not shift between countries.
 Equally important is the need for developing countries to have their say and be fully involved on an equal footing.
 I am therefore pleased that we received a mandate from the recent G20 Finance Ministers and Central Bank Governors Meeting in Ankara, to develop just such a framework by early 2016.